iNikitaGricenko/ComputerSystem/README.md

   - Execute command: "docker-compose up -d"
 * Open [Eureka](http://localhost:8761/) in browser to enter eureka
 * Open [Swagger](http://localhost:8080/webjars/swagger-ui/index.html) in browser to open swagger for all services
+* If elasticsearch won't run then product-service will not as well.
+Write this command in console to update max memory on virtual machine thats let elasticsearch run: `sysctl -w vm.max_map_count=262144`

 To stop docker containers exxecute command (in console from previous steps) "docker-compose stope"